Skip to Content

 Central America Vs South America Travel: Pros and Cons

-Are you planning a trip to Latin America and stuck between choosing Central America or South America?
-Both regions offer something unique to travelers.
-Central America offers spectacular beaches, Mayan ruins, and excellent hiking, surfing, and diving.
-South America offers diverse cultures, the breathtaking Amazon rainforest, the stunning Andes mountain range, and some world-class cities including Rio de Janeiro, Buenos Aires, and Medellin.
-In this guide, I outline the pros and cons of traveling Central America vs South America.
+Are you planning a trip to Latin America but can’t decide between Central America or South America?
+Both regions have a lot to offer.
+Central America offers spectacular Caribbean beaches, dense jungles, and ancient Mayan ruins as well as excellent hiking, surfing, and diving.
+South America offers diverse cultures, the amazing Amazon rainforest, the rugged Andes mountains, and some world-class cities including Rio de Janeiro, Buenos Aires, and Medellin.
+In this guide, I outline the pros and cons of traveling Central America vs South America to help you choose.

 Disclaimer: This post may contain affiliate links.
 Please see my disclosure policy for details.